RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 # In-House Game Engines
 These game engines were not shared with any other developer and tend of be genre-specific, so games with a similar genre will run on a similar engine.

-## GoldSrc (Source Engine)
+## GoldSrc Engine
 <section class="postSection">
 <img src="/public/images/engines/SourceEngine.jpg" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
+The GoldSrc engine was originally a modification of the Quake Engine created by Valve for Half-life and then re-used for other internal projects such as Counterstrike.
+This engine was later forked and mostly rewritten to become the basis of the new Half Life engine known as `Source` [^8].

-To find out if your games uses this engine, look for references to VEngine in the main xbox executable.
+To find out if your games uses this engine, look for references to `VEngine` in the main xbox executable.

 Games:
 * Counterstrike